LStepanek/eRum_2020_image_processing_and_computer_vision_with_R/README.md

 - The Bnosac's family of R packages for computer vision requires Rtools, devtools, and should be installed from GitHub.
   * Firstly, if you haven't installed Rtools yet, click on [https://cran.r-project.org/bin/windows/Rtools/](https://cran.r-project.org/bin/windows/Rtools/) and please download the installer based on your operation system version.
+Install the Rtools.
-  * Then, if you haven't customized your config file `.Renviron` yet, copy and run the following command in R console
+  * Then, if you haven't customized your config file `.Renviron` ever before, copy and run the following command in R console

 ```
 writeLines('PATH="${RTOOLS40_HOME}\\usr\\bin;${PATH}"', con = "~/.Renviron")